-Following the relieving fleet’s departure from the Rock in the second week of February, Commodore John Elliott had been left in command of the naval defences at Gibraltar, but this unilateral appointment by the admiral had been frowned upon by the Admiralty which required hi pennant ship Edgar 74 to supplement the home fleet.
-On 20 April, having been recalled, Elliott was able to make good his escape from the Rock, and the forty year-old Captain John Harvey from a well-regarded seafaring family assumed command of the remaining naval force.
+Following the relieving fleet’s departure from the Rock in the second week of February, Commodore John Elliott had been left in command of the naval defences at Gibraltar, but this unilateral appointment by the admiral had been frowned upon by the Admiralty which required Elliot’s pennant ship the Edgar 74, to supplement the home fleet.
+On 20 April, having been recalled, Elliott was able to make good his escape from the Rock, and the forty-year-old Captain John Harvey, an officer from a well-regarded seafaring family, assumed command of the remaining naval force.
 Under his orders was a small squadron consisting of his own command the Panther 60, the frigate Enterprise 28, Captain Patrick Leslie, and the sloop St. Fermin 16, Commander Jonathon Faulknor.
-In order to advance their campaign the Spanish resolved that these vessels had to be destroyed.
+In order to advance their campaign, the Spanish resolved that these vessels had to be destroyed.

-It had long been surmised that the Spanish would attempt a fire-ship attack on the British vessels at Gibraltar, and on 6 June intelligence was received to the effect that they had five or more vessels available for that purpose.
-The same day a 74-gun Spanish man-of-war was seen sailing out of Algeciras to take up a position away to the east.
+It had long been surmised that the Spanish would attempt a fire-ship attack upon the British vessels at Gibraltar, and on 6 June Harvey received intelligence that they had five or more vessels available for that purpose.
+On the same day, a 74-gun Spanish man-of-war was seen sailing out of Algeciras to take up a position away to the east.
 Clearly something was afoot.

-In order to counter any enemy attack upon the two dozen vessels gathered around the New Mole, many of which were laden with ordnance, Captain Harvey had instructed the Enterprise to anchor to the north of the New Mole, whilst the Panther was anchored further to the south in Rosia Bay.
-At one o’clock in the particularly dark and cloudy early hours of the next morning, 7 June, the Enterprise found herself approached on the fair north-westerly wind by an unknown sail.
-Upon being challenged the stranger announced that she was a ‘beef boat from Barbary’, but before any further interrogation could take place a host of fireworks and combustibles spiralled into the night sky.
-Suddenly the British shipping gathered around the New Mole found itself at the mercy of five or six fire-ships bearing down upon them in a crescent formation.
-In company with the fire-ships a horde of boats packed to the gunwales with armed men could just be identified, whilst from somewhere shell-fire began to rain down upon the British ships.
+In order to counter any enemy attack upon the two dozen vessels gathered around the New Mole, many of which were laden with ordnance, Harvey had already instructed the Enterprise to anchor to the north of the New Mole, whilst the Panther was anchored further to the south in Rosia Bay.
+At one o’clock in the particularly dark and cloudy early hours of the next morning, 7 June, the Enterprise was approached on the fair north-westerly wind by an unknown sail.
+Upon being challenged, the stranger announced that she was a ‘beef boat from Barbary’, but before any further interrogation could take place a stream of fireworks and combustibles spiralled into the night sky.
+Suddenly, the British shipping gathered around the New Mole found itself at the mercy of five or six fire-ships bearing down upon them in a crescent formation, whilst a horde of boats packed to the gunwales with armed men could just be identified, and from somewhere shells began to rain down upon the British ships.

-Meanwhile the Panther at her anchorage in Rosia Bay had come under threat from three or four of the fire-ships that had cleared the New Mole, and even though she slipped her cable and got under way one of the fire-ships came so close to Captain Harvey’s command that she melted the pitch on her hull.
-Men from the Panther then managed to grapple these vessels and tow them safely onto the shore, but the Spanish were still not finished, and at 2.30 two more ships were discovered closing on the Panther.
+Meanwhile, the Panther at her anchorage in Rosia Bay had come under threat from three or four of the fire-ships that had cleared the New Mole, and even though she slipped her cable and got under way, one of the fire-ships came so close to Captain Harvey’s command that she melted the pitch on her hull.
+Men from the Panther managed to grapple these vessels and tow them safely onto the shore, but the Spanish were still not finished, and at 2.30 two more ships were discovered closing on the Panther.
 Harvey’s men opened fire upon these vessels, whereupon they were set alight.
-Once again her boat crews were able to get lines aboard the Spaniards to tow them away from danger, with one eventually settling near Europa Point and the other drifting harmlessly out to sea.
+Once again, her boat crews were able to get lines aboard the ships to tow them away from danger, with one eventually settling near Europa Point and the other drifting harmlessly out to sea.

-Incredibly, the British suffered not one loss to their shipping, nor a single casualty during the fire-ship attack, whilst Spanish losses were later reported at fourteen or fifteen men killed.
-Three weeks later the Panther was attacked at night by a number of gunboats, galleys and a xebec, but she drove them off, and shortly afterwards, on 2 July, she was able to slip past Barcello’s squadron and sail for England, arriving three weeks later.
+Reportedly, the British suffered not one loss to their shipping, nor a single casualty during the fire-ship attack, whilst Spanish losses were claimed to number fourteen or fifteen men killed.
+Three weeks later, the Panther was attacked at night by a number of gunboats, galleys and a xebec, but she drove them off.
+Shortly afterwards, on 2 July, she was able to slip past Barcello’s squadron and sail for England, where she arrived three weeks later.